barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 ## A standard approach: Enforcing test-driven development

-A thoroughly automated test suite is one of the best ways to meet at least some of our final deliverables.
+A thoroughly automated test suite is one of the best ways to meet at least some of our goals.
 Proper testing gives developers confidence that making changes in one section of a large and complex codebase will not break the application's behavior in an unexpected manner.
+Tests allow developers to work without fear.

-Test-driven development is a common and effective approach to ensuring tests get written.
+Test-driven development is an effective approach to ensuring tests get written, and many organizations have therefore defined their processes around it.
 This paradigm enforces that one must write tests first, watch them fail, and then write the corresponding code.
-It can be taken one step further and include multiple layers of testing, and an outside-in approach wherein one writes higher-level tests before proceeding to low-level tests and finally to writing code.
+It can be taken a step further to include multiple layers of testing, and an outside-in approach wherein one writes higher-level tests before proceeding to low-level tests and finally to writing code.

-I have heard many organizations define their approach by stating that they strictly follow test-driven development.
-This process requires people to train their minds to operate in very specific ways--it sets constraints not just on what a person does, but *how they do it*.
-What is the ideology that best parallels this?
-A centralized organization asserts authority over the the behavior of an individual within the privacy of their own mind and work.
-In a larger societal setting, this would be described as fascism.
+Enforcing test-driven development as a formal process is, I believe, an undesirable approach because it reflects a fundamentally fascist ideology.
+This process requires developers to train their minds to operate in very specific ways.
+It therefore sets constraints not just on what a person does, but *how they do it*.
+In broad terms, a centralized authority is asserting conrtol over the behavior of an individual within the privacy of their own mind and work.
+What else would you call this, if not fascism?

 My objections go beyond the philosophical to the practical.
 Test-driven development is incredibly effective when we have very clearly defined goals and know ahead of time what we wish to accomplish.
 In these cases, writing software is pure implementation.
-Much of the time, however, software is more of a creative art.
+Much of the time, however, software is more of an art form.
 And the exploratory and artistic nature of the field is what creative individuals thrive on; perhaps even find transcendent at times.
-Requiring a strict procedure at every step disincentivizes exploration by adding overhead to every false step.
+Requiring a strict procedure at every step disincentivizes exploration because there is extra overhead to trying things that don't work.
 For many individuals, it dampens the joy of discovery.
 These creative individuals are the most valuable assets any team can have.
 One ought not create a process that prevents them from acting at their best.

 <div id='laws_quotes'>
 <blockquote>Societal laws